BlueJeansAndRain/NeedJS/README.md

         // Do something with a log message.
 Defaults to ignoring log messages.
         log: console.log,

         // Called when Needy can't resolve a module name.
-Defaults to a parent
+Defaults to an
-        // require method if defined (by Node.js for example).
+        // existing require method if one is defined in the scope that
+        // required/included Needy.
         fallback: function(name) {
             // Return module exports or throw an exception.
         },

-        // Called when Needy encounters a binary (.node) module file which it
-        // can't handle.
-This is similar to the fallback option, but only for
-        // binary modules.
-Defaults to a parent require method if defined.
-        binaryInit: function(id) {
-            // Return module exports or throw an exception.
-        },

-        // Allow a custom name resolution implementation.
+        // Set a custom name resolution implementation.
 Defaults to a
-        // Needy.Resolver instance created with this options object.
+        // Needy.Resolver instance created with the options passed to the Needy
+        // constructor.
+This can be an object with a "resolve" method or a
+        // function.
+The method/function will be passed a module name and the
+        // directory of the module that is requiring it.
+It should return a
+        // Needy.Module instance or derivative.
+If it cannot resolve the
+        // module name then it can return false, return a module with source
+        // property set to false, or throw an exception.
         resolver: new Needy.Resolver(options),

+        // Define initializers for specific file extensions.
+There are default
+        // initializers for .js, .json, and .node files.
+If a file has an
+        // unrecognized extension then the default initializer for .js files
+        // will be used.
+        initializers: {
+            coffee: function(needy, module, source, dirname, global)
+            {
+                // An initalizer for .coffee files.
+Parse the source and set
+                // the exports.
+            }
+        },

         //
         // Options below this point are for the default Needy.Resolver